ersilia-os/osm-series4-candidates-2/README.md

 - All 405766 molecules generated (with duplicates eliminated) can be found [here](https://github.com/ersilia-os/osm-series4-candidates-2/blob/main/scripts/results/data_0.csv)
 - Selection of best 557 candidates according to the pipeline below, rendered the following [molecules](https://github.com/ersilia-os/osm-series4-candidates-2/blob/main/scripts/results/data_13.csv)
 - A final list of the **best** 90 candidates based on activity can be found [here](https://github.com/ersilia-os/osm-series4-candidates-2/blob/main/scripts/results/eosi_s4_candidates_90.csv)
+-

 ## Results Columns

 The molecules are presented in an excel file containing the following columns:

-Identification
+### Identifiers

 - EosID: ID number from Ersilia Open Source Initiative
 - InchiKey
 - Smiles

-Activity predictions
+### Activity predictions

-- IC50Pred: the lower the better.
+- IC50Pred: Activity prediction based on multiple descriptors and classical ML models.
+The lower the better.
 It is probably biased towards high values, so hopefully it is a conservative estimate.
 Includes confidence interval (Upper Bound (UB) and Lower Bound (LB))
-- DeepActivity: the higher the better.
+- DeepActivity: Activity prediction based on deep learning models (Grover and ChemProp).
+The higher the better.
 It is a composite z-score between several deep learning scores (chemprop, grover; trained on classification and regression tasks).
 Includes confidence interval (Upper Bound (UB) and Lower Bound (LB))
-- Maip: Activity prediction using the [MAIP tool](https://www.ebi.ac.uk/chembl/maip/)
+- Maip: Blood-stage antimalarial activity prediction using the [MAIP tool](https://www.ebi.ac.uk/chembl/maip/)

-- WhalesDist3Act:
-Similarity to series 4
+### Applicability domain

+- WhalesDist3Act: WHALES descriptors distance to the top-3 actives in the training set.
+These descriptors are used for scaffold hopping
-- Similarity: tanimoto similarity to known series 4 compounds
+- Similarity: Tanimoto similarity to known series 4 compounds

-Accessibility:
+### Accessibility:

-- SAScore: synthetic accessibility
+- SAScore: Synthetic accessibility.
+The lower the better.
-- RAScore: retrosynthetic accessibility as predicted by the [Reymond lab](https://github.com/reymond-group/RAscore)
+- RAScore: Retrosynthetic accessibility as predicted by the [Reymond lab](https://github.com/reymond-group/RAscore).
+The higher the better.
+- SybaScore: Fragment-based accessibility score (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00439-2).
+The higher the better.

--SybaScore: fragment-based accessibility score (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00439-2) Physicochemical properties:
+### Physicochemical properties:

 - SLogP: Solubility
-- QED: drug-likeness
+- QED: Drug-likeness
-- NumRings: number of rings in the molecule
+- NumRings: Number of rings in the molecule
-- FractionCSP3: number of tertiary carbons
+- FractionCSP3: Number of tertiary carbons
-- FrHalogen: number of halogen groups
+- FrHalogen: Number of halogen groups
-- HeavyAtom: heavy atom count
+- HeavyAtom: Heavy atom count
-- Rotatable: number of rotatable bonds
+- Rotatable: Number of rotatable bonds
-- Heteroatoms: number of Heteroatoms
+- Heteroatoms: Number of Heteroatoms
-- FrAlkylHalide: fragments containing Halides Molecular structure (1: existing, 0: not existing):
+- FrAlkylHalide: Fragments containing Halides Molecular structure (1: existing, 0: not existing):
-- TriazoloHeteroaryl: contains an heteroaryl ring in the RHS
+- TriazoloHeteroaryl: Contains an heteroaryl ring in the RHS
-- TriazoloPhenyl: contains a phenyl (no heteroatoms) in the RHS
+- TriazoloPhenyl: Contains a phenyl (no heteroatoms) in the RHS
-- TriazoloHeteroaryl - Para / - Meta / - Orto: contain substituents in para, meta or orto positions
+- TriazoloHeteroaryl - Para / - Meta / - Orto: Contain substituents in para, meta or orto positions

 ## Molecule generation